hyperion-ml/hyperion/egs/voxceleb/v2.1/README.md

       - Trains calibration for the tranfer model scores
       - Results are left in `exp/scores/$transfer_nnet_name/cosine/voxceleb1_o_clean_results`

-   - `run_042_eval_victim_from_wav.sh`
-      - Eval cosine scoring back-end without attack on victim model x-vectors from the test wave, computing features and x-vectors on the fly.
-      - This script is just to check that we get the same result as in step 40.
-      - You don't need to run it.
-      - Results are left in `exp/scores/$nnet_name/cosine_from_wav/voxceleb1_o_clean_results`

    - `run_043_eval_whitebox_attacks.sh`
       - Eval white box attacks implemented in Hyperion toolkit: FGSM, Iter-FGSM, PGD, Carlini-Wagner
       - Results are left in `exp/scores/$nnet_name/cosine_${attack_related_label}/voxceleb1_o_clean_results`